robin45978/homelab/infrastructure/backup-recovery/README.md

 └── LXC Containers
 ```

-TrueNAS and the shared SSD storage provide additional production storage for services such as Nextcloud and Jellyfin.
+TrueNAS provides additional storage for services such as Nextcloud and Jellyfin.

 ---

 ### Local Backup

-Proxmox performs scheduled backups of VMs and LXC containers to the local Synology NAS.
+Proxmox creates scheduled VM and LXC backups and stores them on my Synology NAS.

 ```text
 Proxmox